|

 | |

-Master’s degree in the fields listed above is preferred, as well as field-specific licensure or certifications, such as Professional Engineer (PE), American Institute of Certified Planners (AICP), or Building Code Administrator. |
+Master’s degree in the fields listed above is preferred, as well as field-specific licensure or certifications, such as Professional Engineer (PE), American Institute of Certified Planners (AICP), Building Code Administrator, Certified or Licensed Environmental Professional, Professional Wetlands Scientist, or Certified Hazardous Material Manager. |

 |